 Demolition Prisma building

-At the beginning of 2021, a start will be made with the demolition of the Prisma building.
-This building was built in the 80's with office space as its main function.
-A secondary function of this building was education.
-In the meantime the building is no longer suitable for both purposes according to current standards.
-Therefore, this building will be demolished to make room for a new building including a food court.
-The work will last until the autumn of 2021.
+At the beginning of 2021, a start will be made with the demolition of Prisma building.
+This building was constructed in the 1980s.
+Although office space was its main purpose, there were also classrooms in the building.
+By current standards, the building is no longer suitable for these two purposes and will therefore be demolished to make room for a new build.
+The demolition activities will last until the Fall of 2021.

-We do the demolition circularly.
-The vast majority of the materials that are released are given a new purpose.
-With a materials passport we have mapped out which parts can be reused, such as doors, electrical cabinets, ceiling.
-Parts that are not completely reused are recycled (concrete, steel, brick).
-This leaves a very small part that we dispose of responsibly, such as asbestos.
+Demolition will take place in a circular fashion, i.e., the vast majority of the building materials will be reused.
+With a materials passport, components have been identified that can be reused, such as doors, fuse boxes, ceilings.
+Parts that are not completely reused are recycled (concrete, steel, bricks).
+A small amount of material remains that must be disposed of responsibly, such as asbestos.

-We carry out the work in two phases.
-In the first phase, we mainly dismantle.
-We remove parts and building materials with as little damage as possible for reuse.
-In this phase we also remove asbestos from the building.
-No nuisance is then to be expected and the education in adjacent buildings can continue.
+We will carry out the work in two phases.
+In the first phase, components and building materials will be removed with as little damage as possible so they can be reused.
+In this phase, the asbestos will be removed from the building.
+No nuisance is expected and classes in adjacent buildings can continue as usual.

-In the second phase we remove the heavy load-bearing structure, floors and roof.
+In the second phase, the heavy load-bearing structure, floors, and the roof will be removed.
 This has to be done with heavy equipment.
-We do this in the summer vacations (July and August) to disrupt education and research as little as possible.
-The Warandegebouw will then have to be completely closed and nuisance is to be expected in some other buildings as well.
-Alternatives will be determined for exams in this period.
+This will be done in the summer months (July and August) to prevent disruption as much as possible.
+Warande building will have to be completely closed and nuisance is to be expected in other neighboring buildings as well.
+Alternative exam locations will be found in this period.